 For decades, taxpayers who are in business have been allowed to partly deduct the cost of meals with clients, customers, employees and others.
 However, many feared that this beloved deduction was lost as a result of the Tax Cuts and Jobs Act ("TCJA") that went into effect on January 1, 2018.

 The TCJA eliminated all business deductions for "entertainment, amusement, or recreation."
 (IRC Sec.
 274(a).)
 This includes most things you’d think of as entertainment, such as entertaining at night clubs, cocktail lounges, theaters, country clubs, golf and athletic clubs, sporting events, and on hunting, fishing or vacation trips.
-Many tax experts feared that, for these purposes, “entertainment” also included paying for meals or beverages at restaurants or other places.
+Many tax experts feared that, for these purposes, “entertainment” also included paying for food or beverages at restaurants or other places.
 If so, business-related meals would no longer be tax deductible—a huge change that would adversely affect restaurants and other businesses.

 Although the meal may not be “lavish or extravagant,” there is no dollar limit on how much you can spend, nor are you barred from eating at deluxe restaurants.
 You must use your common sense to determine if a meal is too lavish under the circumstances.
 In practice, the IRS will rarely second guess you on this, especially if you have good documentation for the expense.